aafa/scala/logbook/README.md

 - Aim for diversity, address different aspects
 - Have fun, learn something new

+Side note: simple problems are better solved in a simple way; do not overthink it

 ### Solved
 - hello-world
 - space-age
 - flatten-array
+- nucleotide-count
+- bank-account
+- etl